Continuity properties and infinite divisibility of stationary distributions of some generalized Ornstein--Uhlenbeck processes: Necessary and sufficient conditions for infinite divisibility

-\begin{proof}[Proof of Theorem \ref{thm-id}] Write $\mu=\mu_{c,q,r}$ and $\rho=\rho_{q,r}$. $(a)$ Suppose $p=0$.
-Then $\rho$ is infinitely divisible by Lemma~\ref{lem-rho-id}, and hence so is $\mu$ by \eqref{eq-SS3}.\\ $(b)$ Suppose that $p,q > 0$.
-Under these conditions, the equivalence of (ii) and (iii) follows from Lemma~\ref{lem-rho-id}.
-Further, (ii) implies (i) by \eqref{eq-SS3}, so that it remains to show that (i) implies (iii).
+(b) Suppose that $p,q > 0$.
+Under these conditions, the equivalence of (ii) and~(iii) follows from Lemma \ref{lem-rho-id}.
+Further, (ii) implies (i) by \textup{(\ref{eq-SS3})}, so that it remains to show that (i) implies (iii).
 For that, suppose that $r>pq$, and in order to show that $\mu$ is not infinitely divisible, we will distinguish three cases: $p=r$, $p>r$ and $p<r$.
-The first case is easy, but in the second and third cases, we have to use rather involved arguments resorting to different conditions that guarantee non-infinite-divisibility.
+The first case is easy, but in the second and third cases we have to use rather involved arguments resorting to different conditions that guarantee noninfinite-divisibility.

-{\it Case 1:} Suppose that $p=r$.
-Then $\wh{\rho}$ will have a real zero as argued in the proof of Lemma~\ref{lem-rho-id}\,(c).
-By \eqref{eq-SS3}, also $\wh{\mu}$ will have a real zero, so that $\mu$ cannot be infinitely divisible.
+\textit{Case} 1: Suppose that $p=r$.
+Then $\widehat{\rho}$ will have a real zero as argued in the proof of Lemma \ref{lem-rho-id}(c).
+By \textup{(\ref{eq-SS3})}, $\widehat{\mu}$ will also have a real zero, so that $\mu$ cannot be infinitely divisible.

-{\it Case 2:} Suppose that $p>r$.
-Then $\wh{\rho}$ can be expressed as in \eqref{eq-cf2} with the same derivation.
-Together with \eqref{eq-SS3} and \eqref{eq-SS1a} this implies
+\textit{Case} 2: Suppose that $p>r$.
+Then $\widehat{\rho}$ can be expressed as in \textup{(\ref{eq-cf2})} with the same derivation.
+Together with \textup{(\ref{eq-SS3})} and \textup{(\ref{eq-SS1a})} this implies

 Absolute convergence of this double series follows from $c>1$, $q < 1$ and $r/p<1$.
 Define the real numbers $a_m$, $m\in\mathbb{N}$, and the signed measure $\nu$ by